-Whether you are an artist, label manager, A&R rep or an music business entrepreneur, you will need to focus on what music charts are and how they work.
-Charts can turn music from an under-the-radar creation into an acclaimed piece of art, thanks to plays on radio airplay stations, social media rankings, digital downloads, streams on music streaming services, and more.
-Music charts tell most people what to listen to, and where the whole music industry is going for the time being.
+Whether you are an artist, label manager, A&R rep or music business entrepreneur, you will need to focus on what music charts are and how they work.
+They can turn music from an under-the-radar creation into an acclaimed piece of art.
+This is thanks to plays on radio airplay stations, social media rankings, digital downloads, streams on music streaming services, and more.
+Music charts today tell most people what to listen to, and where the whole music industry is going.

-Historically, music charts are lists based on popularity of songs and albums.
+Historically, music charts are lists based on the popularity of songs and albums.
 They are showcased in order to highlight the trends of each era according to the level of consumption.
-In the modern day world, we are talking about physical sales, digital downloads and radio airplay.
+In the modern-day world, we are talking about physical sales, digital downloads and radio airplay.

 What typically counts are elements such as:

 In the 1950s, the UK Singles Chart was created.
 Over the next ten years, it would see an increase in its activity, becoming “Official” by having acts such as Elvis Presley and The Beatles listed.
 In the following decades, music charts became important, as people were able to acquire more equipment and new technologies (the cassette and compact discs).
-These earned importance as globalisation grew, so the music charts became relevant in the management of music’s popularity in most parts of the world.
+This earned importance as globalisation grew.
+Music charts became relevant in the management of music’s popularity in most parts of the world.

-Starting in 2005, Billboard began including digital downloads as a factor, meaning that radio airplay wasn’t needed to chart on the Billboard Hot 100.
+Starting in 2005, Billboard began including digital downloads as a factor.
+This meant that radio airplay wasn’t needed to chart on the Billboard Hot 100.
 In 2007, Billboard allowed the Hot 100 chart to include digital streams.
-Then, in 2012, they changed the methodology for their country, rock, Latin, and rap charts, when it incorporated sales of digital downloads and streaming plays into what had been airplay-only charts.
+Then, in 2012, they changed the methodology for their country, rock, Latin, and rap charts.
+This was when it incorporated sales of digital downloads and streaming plays into what had been airplay-only charts.
 Finally, in 2013, Billboard announced that its charts would also include YouTube video data.

 Over the last two decades, the way that music charts work has changed.
-Music charts are basically a momentum-measurement for songs, either in the mainstream or underground.
+Music charts are basically a momentum measurement for songs, either in the mainstream or underground.
 Music charts define the lines of a long story that we might call “The Yearbook” of music.
-Even though today we look at the old top-notch hits (disco, synth-pop, dark, grunge and so on) as being from a certain decade, some time in the future, the current lists of ‘music bangers’ will be seen the same way.
+Even though today we look at the old top-notch hits (disco, synth-pop, dark, grunge and so on) as being from a certain decade, some time in the future, the current lists of ‘music bangers’ will be seen in the same way.
 We were able to check that in 2010’s-decade-tops of everything.
-From Dance songs that brought new masses into festivals to the large number of uprising Reggaeton stars that are beating some of the most influential icons of the last 3 decades like Madonna or Daft Punk.
+From Dance songs that brought new masses into festivals to a large number of uprising Reggaeton stars that are beating some of the most influential icons of the last 3 decades like Madonna.

 Simply – these charts showcase the top 40 songs of the moment!
 These types of music charts are located in almost all countries with a strong music industry.
-The leaders are the USA and the UK, with Official Top 40 Music Charts that can be found on the Internet and broadcasted from radio and record companies.
+The leaders are the USA and the UK music charts, with Official Top 40 Music Charts that can be found on the Internet and broadcasted by radio and record companies.